MKaila95/MKaila95/README.md

-ow to change bad# Hello, I'm M'Kaila Clark
+# Hello, I'm M'Kaila Clark
 <a href="https://www.linkedin.com/in/m-kaila-clark-ms-rhia-sscp-3b1229132"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo+linkedin&logoColor+white" /></a>

 I am a proactive cybersecurity professional with a profound interest in technology and a passion for solving complex problems.
 My professional focus is in security operations, incident response and management, vulnerability management, and reporting and communication.